kalxas/rasdaman/doc/main/11_cheatsheets.rst

 Rasdaman provides the `wcst_import tool
 <http://doc.rasdaman.org/05_geo-services-guide.html#data-import>`__ to simplify
-the ingestion of data into analysis-ready coverages (aka datacubes) by generating WCS-T requests as instructed by a simple configuration file.
+the import of data into analysis-ready coverages (aka datacubes) by generating WCS-T requests as instructed by a simple configuration file.